sherman-jordan/pf2e-visioner/Actions.md

 # Sneak
 Sneak undoubtedly has the most complex workflow of the actions enhanced by Visioner.

-When a sneak action is rolled, the chat card will be injected will a callout as follows:
+When a sneak action is rolled, the chat card will be injected with a callout.
+This callout is visible to both the GM and the player, and includes a button for the player to click to begin their sneak movement, as well as a reminder of the maximum distance they may move while sneaking:

 | Game Master View | Player View |
 | --- | --- |
 | ![Sneak GM Callout](images/actions/sneak_gm_chat.png) | ![Sneak Player Callout](images/actions/sneak_player_chat.png) |

-> [!NOTE]
-> Max sneak distance is not enforced - the distance is merely stated for both GM and player in the callout as a reminder.
-Max sneak distance is determined by using half the token's actor's speed rounded down by default.
-This number may be modified by feats and features as described in the [wiki entry](feats-features.md) on the subject.

 > [!IMPORTANT]
 > Once a player rolls sneak, their movement is locked in place by an effect until `Start Sneak` is clicked to begin movement.
 If the action needs to be cancelled (e.g. because of a mis-click) the effect may be removed manually by the GM or the player.

 Once the `Start Sneak` button is clicked, the player may move their token.
 While the sneak movement is in progress, an effect on the token informs the player and GM that the token is Foundry-Invisible to all other players.
 This applies both to allies and opposition.
 Once the sneak is completely resolved the token will reappear to players according to its Visioner visibility state.

-The Visioner callout disappears to the player, but changes for the GM as follows:
+**The Visioner callout disappears to the player, but changes for the GM as follows:**

 ![Modified Sneak GM Callout](images/actions/sneak_gm_chat_2.png)

-> [!NOTE]
-> Visioner determines that movement has ended when the GM uses `Open Sneak Results` or `Apply Changes` on the sneak chat card.
+Visioner determines that movement has ended when the GM uses `Open Sneak Results` or `Apply Changes` on the sneak chat card.

+**Sneak Results Dialog:**

 ![Sneak Results](images/actions/sneak_results.png)